clangen/musikcube/README.md

 while macos binaries are provided, you can also install via homebrew as follows:

-- `brew tap clangen/musikbox`
+- `brew tap clangen/musikcube`
-- `brew install musikbox`
+- `brew install musikcube`
-- `musikbox`
+- `musikcube`

 # raspberry pi

-musikbox runs well on a raspberry pi, connected to you home stereo. [see here for detailed setup instructions](https://github.com/clangen/musikcube/wiki/raspberry-pi).
+musikcube runs well on a raspberry pi, connected to you home stereo. [see here for detailed setup instructions](https://github.com/clangen/musikcube/wiki/raspberry-pi).

 # compiling